FossPrime/feathers-nedb-fuzzy-search/README.md

 - `excludeFields` - Specify which fields to exclude from search.
 - `fields` - Specify which fields to search.
 Mutually exclusive.

-As query parameters it also takes `$caseSensitive`
+As query parameters it also takes `$caseSensitive`.

 ### Complete example
 ```js